heyudude/Beer-recipe-scraper/README.md

 # BeerRecipeScraper

-Have you ever stood in the beer aisle wondering, “What style am I in the mood for?
-Do I want a 22-ounce bomber, or a 4-pack of 16-ounce cans?
-Should I try a new brewery’s beer or just grab one of my go-tos?”

 With so many options available for craft lovers, the easiest way to choose a brew is by style.
 However, knowing a beer’s vital stats can help your decision-making process ‒ specifically, a beer’s alcohol by volume (ABV), international bittering units (IBU), standard reference method (SRM) and, sometime (but not always), original gravity (OG).

 * **ABV**: Technically, alcohol by volume is defined as a standard measure of how much alcohol is contained in a given volume of an alcoholic beverage.
 It is defined as the number of milliliters (mL) of pure ethanol present in 100 mL of solution at 20°C (68°F).